Contact Van Severen Law Office to discuss your use of a computer to facilitate a child sex crime defense. (414) 270-0202

 Secondly, the government may agree to amend charges to something like child enticement, which doesn’t require a mandatory sentence.

-Meyer Van Severen, S.C. defends use of a computer to facilitate a child sex crime cases
+Van Severen Law Office defends use of a computer to facilitate a child sex crime cases

 Maybe you were caught in a sting.
 Likewise, maybe the individual you spoke to was a child, and her parents turned you in.
 No matter the situation, our sexual assault defense attorneys aggressively defend use of a computer to facilitate a child sex crime cases.
 We regularly defend this charge throughout Wisconsin.
 And we certainly work hard to achieve successful results.

 Finally, if you’ve been charged with this crime you know it’s serious.
-The aggressive criminal defense lawyers at Meyer Van Severen, S.C. emphatically defend all criminal cases.
+The aggressive criminal defense lawyers at Van Severen Law Office emphatically defend all criminal cases.
 If you’re facing a use of a computer to facilitate a child sex crime case, certainly contact our law firm for a free consultation.
 (414) 270-0202.